-Fig. 2 Visualization of viral proteins
+Fig. 2 Visualization of viral proteins.

 The results show that the amino acid residues that interacted with ligands are highly conserved, although some varied even in the ligand-binding site.
-In Fig. 2(b), the ligand is the anti-FLUV drug oseltamivir (Tamiflu).
-This result demonstrates that this application detects the oseltamivir-resistant mutation H274Y, which is poorly conserved among FLUV strains[21].
-Similarly, the ligand of the HIV protease is indinavir, and this application detects the mutation that imparts drug resistance (yellow stick) as shown in Fig. 2(f)[22].
+In Fig. 2 (b), the ligand is the anti-FLUV drug oseltamivir (Tamiflu).
+This result demonstrates that this application detects the oseltamivir-resistant mutation H274Y.
+This mutation in the active site has been selected via site directed mutagenesis, serial passage in culture under drug pressure in H1N1 and during the treatment of experimental H1N1 infection in man [21].
+Similarly, the ligand of the HIV protease is indinavir, and this application detects the mutation that imparts drug resistance (yellow stick) as shown in Fig. 2 (f) [22].

-The ConservationScore of each ligand-binding site were 0.813, 0.9079, 0.7692,and 0.9026.
+The ConservationScore of each ligand-binding site were 0.813, 0.9079, 0.7692, and 0.9026.
 These results show that the FLUV endonuclease and HIV protease are more highly conserved compared with the FLUV neuraminidase and HIV reverse transcriptase.

 We were intrigued to find that the ConservationScore is related to the acquisition of drug resistance.
-The FLUV endonuclease is a highly conserved target among influenza A, B, and C viruses, although there are no approved drugs[23].
-The drugresistant mutation of the HIV protease is known; however, the protease inhibitor indinavir, reduces virus titers for at least some weeks[22].
-In contrast, the FLUV neuraminidase harbors many resistance mutations and may cause drug resistance only two days after administration[21].
-Similarly, the HIV reverse transctiptase inhibitor nevirapine, induces resistance after its single dose is administered to infants[24].
+The FLUV endonuclease is a highly conserved target among influenza A, B, and C viruses, although there are no approved drugs [23].
+The drugresistant mutation of the HIV protease is known; however, the protease inhibitor indinavir, reduces virus titers for at least some weeks [22].
+In contrast, the FLUV neuraminidase harbors many resistance mutations and may cause drug resistance only two days after administration [21].
+Similarly, the HIV reverse transcriptase inhibitor nevirapine, induces resistance after its single dose is administered to infants [24].

-4.2 Visualization of differences in ligand-binding sites among human GPCRs
+4.2 Visualization of Differences in Ligand-binding Sites among Human GPCRs

-The results are shown in Fig. 3, and Fig. 3(b) presents the same orientation shown in (a), except for the cartoons.
+The results are shown in Fig. 3, and Fig. 3 (b) presents the same orientation shown in (a), except for the cartoons.
 The upper part of the figure corresponds to extracellular domain.
 Users can easily manipulate the results using Jmol or PyMOL.

 In this example, the user may wish to reveal the region opposite to the ligand-binding site.
-This tool can be applied to the variable IPSJ SIG Technical Report Vol.2015-BIO-41 No.10 2015/3/20 regions required to design molecules with enhanced selectivity or to the conserved regions required to avoid drug resistance.
+This tool can be applied to the variable regions required to design molecules with enhanced selectivity or to the conserved regions required to avoid drug resistance.
 Here, the sequence of the extracellular region is variable, although the sequence of the intracellular region of the ligand-binding site is completely conserved.
 Such knowledge may be useful to design selective agonists or antagonists.

-Fig. 3 Visualization of GPCR
+Fig. 3 Visualization of GPCR.